xjtu-intsoft/MiniDetector/README.md

 For code analysis, we utilized the Node.js development environment, version 12.19.0.
 Abstract syntax trees are parsed using the esprima library.
 For privacy policy analysis, we employed the Python development environment, version 3.6.13.

 For further inquiries or assistance, feel free to contact us.

+# Contact

+Yin Wang, wy0724@stu.xjtu.edu.cn